DanielMartensson/BooK/README.md

 After the installations of the MySQL server, you ned to create a MySQL user for the file application.properties.
 The user need to have granted rights for creating a database and tables.

-Step 2: Configure this properties file and the Java file
+Step 2: Configure this properties file and the Java file.
+Set the desired port that you like.

 ```
 application.properties